 Two major cookstove entities, ESMAP and the GACC, wrote in their May 2015 technical report: "The most exciting technology trend in the biomass cookstove sector is the growing range of forced draft and natural draft gasifier stoves."
-These words refer to TLUD stoves and related microgasification technology that originated in 1985.
-Their origin, history and future development are covered in seven time periods, each with progress that builds upon prior efforts:
+(ESMAP, 2015, p.
+90).
+These words refer to TLUD stoves and related micro-gasification technology that originated in 1985.
+Their origin, history, and future development are covered in seven time periods, each with progress that builds upon prior efforts: